ailequal/dotfiles/README.md

 # dotfiles

-This is a collection of my dotfiles.
+A collection of my dotfiles.